16 Best Beaches in San Diego for Families with Kids of All Ages

 San Diego County’s Moonlight Beach in Encinitas on a sunny spring day

-Whether you’ve got your sights set on the ocean or want to take the kids to the grassy park and play area, Moonlight Beach in Encinitas has something for everyone to enjoy.
+Whether you’ve got your sights set on the ocean or want to take the kids to the grassy park and play area, Moonlight Beach in Encinitas is one of the best beaches for kids in San Diego.
 It’s a favorite of North County San Diego hotel concierges, and the beach is staffed with year-round lifeguards.

-The natural slope of the beach is very gradual, making it easier for kids to play at the shoreline (under supervision, of course).
-The swimming-only zone helps keep everyone safer by the shore, while the rest of the ocean is open for surfers and water sports.
+The beach’s natural slope is very gradual, making it easier for kids to play at the shoreline (under supervision, of course).
+The swimming-only zone helps keep everyone safer near the shore, while the rest of the ocean is open to surfers and other water sports.

-Enjoy family-friendly amenities like a seasonal and very tasty on-site snack bar, bathrooms, showers, picnic areas, beach volleyball, and convenient gear rentals.
+Enjoy family-friendly amenities, including a seasonal, delicious on-site snack bar, bathrooms and showers, picnic areas, beach volleyball, and convenient gear rentals.
 There’s also a fun little playground.

 4. Silver Strand State Beach